 During this reporting period, the Receiver reached pre-litigation settlement agreements with Leo Portela, Rob Marchiony, and Stephen Dribusch.
-Pursuant to the agreements, Portela will pay the Receiver \$5,000, Marchiony will pay \$139,657, and Dribusch will pay \$30,000.
+Pursuant to the agreements, Portela will pay the Receiver \$5,000,

+Marchiony will pay \$139,657, and Dribusch will pay \$30,000.
 The Receiver reached these settlement amounts through careful consideration of the individuals' roles in the scheme and their respective financial resources, including the need for expensive collection efforts.
-The Receiver will move the
+The Court has approved the Receiver's settlement with Portela, Marchiony, and Dribusch.
+See Doc.
+793.